Why Do I Get Depressed At Night And What Can I Do About It?

 Medically reviewed by Elizabeth Erban, LMFT, IMH-E

-Do you sometimes struggle at night and wonder why?
+Do you sometimes experience emotional difficulties or increased depression symptoms at night and wonder, “Why do I get sad at night?”
 Perhaps you try to go to sleep, but your negative feelings get in the way.
-What is it that causes the phenomenon of being depressed at night only?
-Beyond that, what can you do about it once it starts?
+What is it that causes the phenomenon of being depressed at night, and what can you do about it once it starts?
+Below, you’ll find some of the reasons depressive symptoms might occur or worsen for you at night plus tips for managing them.

 Getty